Huu-Chau/Weather-Report/README.md

 And this is my side project link [Weather Report - Check out what's in the sky above!](https://weather-report-lemon-eta.vercel.app/)

+It illustrates all the statistics of the weather by inserting the name of the city in the search bar.

 ## Tech Stack:

 - For the frontend, I am using ReactJS along with Bootstrap CSS to build a fully Responsive website.